 Get the latest on our concerts in Hampstead - Rosslyn Hill.
-Critically acclaimed classical series for babies, toddlers and you across the South East.
+Critically acclaimed classical series for babies, toddlers and you across the UK.

 North London - Hampstead Rosslyn Hill

 Our concerts in Rosslyn Hill are finished for the season, but we also have weekday concerts in Hampstead at our Burgh House location?

 Flexi-tickets and giftcards are NOT valid at these concert

 |Saturday 17 March 11.00am|

 Featuring Martin Lawrence, horn & Grace Mo, pianoMake way for the regal resonance of the French horn!
 From the soothing tones of Schubert’s Ave Maria to Wagner’s Tristan and Isolde, we’ll have as many twists and turns in store as the horn itself.
 And of course, the conch and the hosepipe as you’ve never heard it before!

 Doors open at 10.30am.
 Concert lasts for about an hour.